Kwilso3412/Video_Game_Backlogged_Exploration/README.md

 The data is validated through multiple people on Kaggle using the data to complete their own analysis on the data.
 However, the data is expected to never be updated.

 ## What are the definitions for the column names?
 Include all columns in your dataset.​
-x - The index of the variable
+<br> x - The index of the variable
-title - The title of the game
+<br> title - The title of the game
-release_date - When the game was released team - The developers of the game rating - What players rated the game times_listed - How long it took players to beat
+<br> release_date - When the game was released
+<br> team - The developers of the game
+<br> rating - What players rated the game
+times_listed - How long it took players to beat
 number_of_reviews - The amount of reviews left by players genres - what genre the game is in